rsanzante/ansible-nginx-server-block/README.md

 This role configures a single site using server blocks (virtual hosts using Apache jargon).

 Work in progress, alpha quality.
-Only tested in Debian, but might work in other platforms.
-Only testedwith Ansible 2.4, but it might work with other ansible releases.
+Only tested in Debian and Ubuntu, but might work in other platforms.
+Only tested with Ansible 2.4, but it might work with other Ansible releases.

 A working Nginx should be configured, this role doesn't install it.